denodrivers/postgres/docs/README.md

 #### Case transformation

-When consuming a database, specially one not managed by themselves but a external one, many developers have to face different naming standards that may disrupt the consistency of their codebase.
-And while there are simple solutions for that such as aliasing every query field that is done to the database, one easyb built-in solution allows developers to transform the incoming query names into the casing of their preference without any extra steps
+When consuming a database, especially one not managed by themselves but a external one, many developers have to face different naming standards that may disrupt the consistency of their codebase.
+And while there are simple solutions for that such as aliasing every query field that is done to the database, one easy built-in solution allows developers to transform the incoming query names into the casing of their preference without any extra steps

 ##### Camelcase